18 Days Birding Tour with Gorilla Trekking

 • Drinking Water, Fruits and Wi-Fi throughout the journey

-Day 4: Bwindi Impenetrable Forest National Park – Gorilla Trekking (Optional – Extra Cost) In Bwindi National Park.
+Day 4: Gorilla Trekking in Bwindi Impenetrable Forest National Park.

-Those who opt for gorilla trekking this morning are in for one of the world’s great natural history experiences.
-You don’t just watch these soulful animals; they watch you too.
+After breakfast, head to park headquarters for briefing and guidance, then enter the forest for the most fascinating lifetime safari experience: meeting endangered mountain gorillas in their natural habitat.
+You do not only watch these soulful animals, but they also watch you.
 We work it so we have our group assigned to a family of Gorilla that we spend the day with, and the wildlife authority limits the experience to one group with each gorilla family, so the experience is personal.
-Although the tracking permits are expensive, very few people are disappointed by this experience, and the vast majority is so glad they did it and wants to do it again.

 It is hard to stress just how good this is, so unless you are absolutely opposed to a moderate walk from ½ an hour to 4 hours, you really need to do this.
 They even have porters to help carry all your gear for only $20 a day, so this within the physical capabilities of the vast majority of our clients.
-People who decide not to track gorillas will spend this morning birding.
-The group will be reunited in the afternoon, and make an easy walk along a broad path, looking for Collared Apalis, Grauer’s Warbler, Gray Cuckooshrike, Black-billed Turaco, and many other montane species.
+People not going tracking gorillas will do some birding this morning.
+This afternoon, you will go for an easy walk along a broad path in search of Collared Apalis, Grauer’s Warbler, Gray Cuckoo shrike, Black-billed Turaco, and many other montane species.

 Destination: Bwindi Impenetrable Forest National Park